Danu (Irish goddess): In mythology

 Danu has no surviving myths or legends associated with her in any of the medieval Irish texts.

-Approximate matches Anu and Danand in Irish texts
+Anu and Danand in Irish texts

-Cormac's Glossary, a text that predates the Lebor Gabala Erenn (below), names the goddess Anu as the mother of the gods.
+Cormac's Glossary, a text that predates the Lebor Gabala Erenn, names the goddess Anu as the mother of the gods.
+Some scholars suggest that Danu was a conflation of Anu and is the same goddess.
+This may also connect Danu to The Morrígan, which some scholars say is an epithet for Anu.

 The closest figure in Irish texts to a Danu would then be Danand, daughter of Delbáeth.
-In the Lebor Gabála Érenn (The Book of the Taking of Ireland), it is noted the Tuatha dé Danann get their name from Danand's three sons: Brian, Iuchar, and Iucharba.
+In the Lebor Gabála Érenn (The Book of the Taking of Ireland), it is noted the Tuatha Dé Danann get their name from Danand and Delbáeth's three sons: Brian, Iuchar, and Iucharba.
 These three are called the "Gods of Dannan".
+MacLeod notes that Danu's three sons might be better fit by the craftsmen deities, Goibniu, Luchta, and Creidhne and suggests that the gods of danu may refer to them.

+Anu's association with fertility can be seen in relation to the Paps of Anu, Paps meaning "breasts."

+Another possible match is in the Dindsenchas poem on Codal, which refers to a Danainn, wife of Ganaan.
+Danainn is the mother of a daughter named Gorn.

 Welsh parallels

 She has possible parallels with the Welsh legendary figure Dôn in the medieval tales of the Mabinogion, whom most modern scholars consider to be a mythological mother goddess.
+This may be supported by theories that Dôn's name may also come from a root referring to rivers.
+This connection also supports the theory that the gods of skill associated with Danu are Goibhniu and his two brothers, as one of Dôn's offspring is Gofannon, the Welsh equivalent of Goibhniu.

 However, Dôn's gender is not specified in the Mabinogion, and some medieval Welsh antiquarians presumed Dôn to be male.